natanrizzo/blog-enrichment/readme.md

 ```
 The CLI interface will prompt you to select the blogs from the database that you want to scrape.

 The scraper will then start scraping the selected blogs.
-If AI resume generation is enabled, it will also generate a summary of the scraped content.

 ## AI Resume Feature